-Father Reyes, known for his rejection of the Castro regime that he often denounces and criticizes on his social media, recalled that the many Cubans who risked their lives to overthrow Batista did so driven by hope.
+Father Reyes, known for his rejection of the Castro regime which he often denounces and criticizes on his social media, recalled that many Cubans who risked their lives to overthrow Batista did so driven by hope.
 Those who came afterward fostered that same hope and transmitted a false illusion to the people, while buying time to consolidate their power and take over the country.

 Next, CiberCuba shares the full text of the publication: